Underwater Welding Career & Training Information

 It is awe-inspiring that today's technological advances allow welding to be performed underwater.
 But, although modern equipment and work environments are held to extreme safety regulations, this occupation does involve significant risks.
 Therefore, it's important to gain a full understanding of the field, especially of what it takes to be safe and successful, before embarking on this career path.

 So, what does this watery work environment involve?
-Is it the best career match for you?
+Is striving to be among the best underwater welders a worthwhile pursuit?
 Keep reading to gain comprehensive information about this challenging and fascinating field.

 What Does an Underwater Welder Do?

 An underwater welder is someone who performs vital work related to various industrial applications, including building offshore oil platforms, repairing ships, and maintaining underwater pipelines.
-They must have advanced skills in both diving and welding, including various specialized welding techniques.
+Unlike tradespeople who only perform topside welding (i.e., welding on land), underwater welders must have advanced skills in both diving and welding, including various specialized welding techniques.

 Underwater welders are highly trained in both professional diving and welding.
 They work with specialized equipment that is designed for safe use underwater without high risk of electric shock.